-Upon completion of the course, you will be capable of performing basic computer networking tasks, such as Internet connectivity, configuring connections to an Internet Service Provider, and creating a private network.
-This course will give you the foundation you need to begin training for computer certification in a technical field, or employment in a computer networking career.
+Upon completion of the course, you will be capable of performing basic computer networking tasks, such as DSL connectivity, configuring connections to an Internet Service Provider, and creating a private network.
+This course will give you the foundation you need to begin training for CCNA Certification or employment in a computer networking career.

 About The Instructor

 David Iseminger is a computer and networking expert and an experienced teacher of networking topics.
 As a student first and expert second, Iseminger knows which teaching approaches are most effective.
 Iseminger has worked at Microsoft Corporation as a telecommunications specialist, networking performance analyst, and lead programming writer for cutting-edge network disciplines, including emerging wireless technologies.
 Iseminger has published 12 computer books with various publishers, including John Wiley & Sons, Macmillan, Microsoft Press, and one <em>...for Dummies</em> book.
 His formal education is from the University of Washington where he earned degrees in English and Comparative Literature with a minor in writing.
 Iseminger earned his MCSE certification in under a month.